GoSecure/pyrdp/README.md

 After 5 seconds, input / output is restored back to normal.

 #### Other MITM arguments
-Run `pyrdp-mitm.py --help` for a full list of arguments.
+Run `pyrdp-mitm --help` for a full list of arguments.

 ##### `--no-downgrade`